Foam rollers are the bane of any athlete's life. While they do cause a world of pain, they help speed up recovery and can improve your training.

-- Slowly push your body backwards so the foam roller rolls down to the achilles and then roll forwards to return to the start position.
-Imagine you are rolling out pastry.
-It takes a few rolls until you start to feel any difference.
+- Slowly push your body backwards so the foam roller rolls down to the Achilles and then roll forwards to return to the start position.

 - As you roll you should feel trigger points, these are the places where there is the most tension in the calves and they will feel like painful knots as you roll over them.
 As you reach a knot, this is where you need to apply more pressure in order to release the tension.
 Slow down and use little pulses over the knot until you feel it reduce.

 - To add increased pressure, isolate each calf one at a time, so now your upper body weight is focused over one leg.

 - To intensify this further still, cross the legs one over the other, now your entire bodyweight is focused over one calf.

 - As you roll your calf back and forth, rotate it slightly to make sure pressure is applied to the entire muscle.
 Try rolling with your feet facing inwards and outwards to combat the internal and external sides of the muscles.